IlyushaZ/not-back-contest/README.md

    	Number of sales to generate. (default 1)
 ```

+## Project structure
+The project follows a **layered architecture** on service layer, which means that the `service` package defines an **interface for working with items**, along with a **base implementation** that contains the core application logic.
+Additional implementations wrap this base service, allowing features like **logging**, **caching**, and **rate limiting** to be added transparently—**without mixing them with the business logic**.
+This separation of concerns makes the system more modular, testable, and easier to extend.

+Unfortunately, the checkout logic had to be placed in the database package, as it must be executed transactionally.
+While there are alternative ways to implement this, I personally find those approaches ugly, so I decided to keep the transactional logic close to the data layer.

 ## Performance tests
 I've only implemented basic test on checkout due to lack of time 👉👈.
 But I am pretty sure my app is ⚡***BLAZINGLY FAST***⚡.